 James Robert Parker (known as Dale Parker) died at 61.
 Parker spent 32 years in broadcasting, 17 of them at CKOC/Klite Hamilton.
 He had at least two other stints in southern Ontario, CJOY Guelph and CKPC Brantford.
 At his passing, he was Program Director/Coordinator of Events for Brantford Minor Hockey.

 Wendy Rose, the Promotions Director at Astral Media Radio Hamilton's CHAM & CKOC, left after 11 years.
 She joined Evanov's FM92 The Jewel/AM 1380 Brantford as its Promotions Director.

 In April, CKPC added Christian music to its schedule - from 1:00 to 7:00 p.m.
 The format remained Country for the rest of the day.

 Tim Symons died at the age of 54 on March 26.
 The 26-year CKPC newscaster joined the station in 1984 after working in Vancouver and Ottawa.

 Alan Duthie was promoted from Account Manager to Retail Sales Manager at CKPC-AM and FM.

 Wendy Rose, Promotions Manager at CKPC/CKPC-FM moved on.
 Succeeding her as Promotions Coordinator was Amanda Black, from outside the broadcast business.

-Written by Bill Dulmage & Mike Tennant - Updated April, 2013
+Bill Dulmage & Mike Tennant - Updated July 2013